 Pricing: You have to call them, it’s not cheap.

 I discovered this tool on Product Hunt and was pleasantly surprised after I started checking it out.
 The way they presented it on the site was “Lightweight Marketing Automation That Doesn’t Suck” which got me curious.
 Most marketing automation tools I’ve used sucked.
 They either cost too much or are a huge pain to setup.
-The general promise of this tool is that adding widgets such as pop-ups, email collect forms, calls to action and setting up emails to go out based on the actions a user performs is crazy easy and fast.
+The general promise of this growth hacking tools is that adding widgets such as pop-ups, email collect forms, calls to action and setting up emails to go out based on the actions a user performs is crazy easy and fast.

-In the past I’ve used tools such as Marketo and Infusionsoft to accomplish this job and while they do the job rather nicely, what I like about Get Drip is that it’s 10% of their sticker price and the setup seems to be easier.
+In the past I’ve used growth hacking tools such as Marketo and Infusionsoft to accomplish this job and while they do the job rather nicely, what I like about Get Drip is that it’s 10% of their sticker price and the setup seems to be easier.
 I’m still playing around with this tool but so far I’m impressed.

 Pricing: Trial for 3 weeks, then $49/mo.